openstack/grenade/HACKING.rst

 ``GRENADE_DIR`` should always point there, even if the script itself is located in a subdirectory::

-    # Keep track of the current devstack directory.
+    # Keep track of the current grenade directory.
     GRENADE_DIR=$(cd $(dirname "$0") && pwd)

 Many scripts will utilize shared functions from the ``functions`` file.
 This